Self-Soothing

 Conclusion

-Self-soothing offers a gentle way to comfort yourself during emotional distress.
+Self-soothing provides you with gentle, nurturing tools for comforting yourself during emotional distress.
 These techniques help you treat yourself with kindness and care, creating moments of peace and comfort that support your overall emotional well-being and resilience.
-As you practice self-soothing, you'll likely develop greater self-compassion and a stronger sense that you deserve comfort and care during difficult times.

 References